Mapping Data with WMS

 Adjust the Tableau environment

-For information about customizing your Tableau environment for the considerations described above, see the following topics in Tableau Desktop Help:
+For information about customizing your Tableau environment for the considerations described above, see the following topics in Desktop Help:

 - Working with WMS Servers (Add an online WMS server or import a standalone .tms file.)